pinksheep

 The product loop comes from real delivery work

-Nick Hugh's work across consulting and software delivery kept exposing the same gap: the team that understands the business problem usually does not want to wire agent infrastructure.
-Pinksheep starts with plain English, a readable plan, and reviewable actions because that is often the easiest way for real teams to trust live work in their stack.
+Nick Hugh's work across consulting and software delivery kept exposing the same gap: the team that understands the business problem usually does not want to wire infrastructure across twenty tabs.
+Pinksheep connects the stack once, shows a readable plan, and keeps reviewable actions in front of every important write.

 Built by Pinksheep, Inc.

-Pinksheep is a product of Pinksheep, Inc., a company focused on no-code AI agents, approval workflows, and live-system integrations for high-growth SMBs and mid-market teams.
+Pinksheep is a product of Pinksheep, Inc., a company focused on no-code AI agents, approval workflows, and live-system integrations for high-growth teams and mid-market teams.

 Founded and scaled a sportstech SaaS to 50,000 user profiles